 The request should include but isn’t limited to details of which rooms, what set-up is required, what items are required to be moved, details of location from and to, when rooms will be free to enter and the current location of said items to be transported.

-Other Teams: If any items being moved require assistance from the FM Team/Maintenance (i.e., for removing items from walls, dismantling, items to be unplumbed) and ITS, then this needs to be arranged and agreed with the above teams prior to booking the portering task and completed/prepared ahead of the portering task.
+Other Teams: If any items being moved require assistance from the FM Team/Maintenance (i.e., for removing items from walls, dismantling, items to be unplumbed) and DITS, then this needs to be arranged and agreed with the above teams prior to booking the portering task and completed/prepared ahead of the portering task.

 Where the required portering task may require a large amount of work or is one of significance, University of Essex stakeholders will give as much advance notice as possible, subject to final information being received from clients/stakeholders.
 Last minute changes will be passed on as quickly as possible.